 Irrespective of which state you live in, if you want to apply for a medical marijuana card you are going need to go through your state’s application process.
 While some states have an easier process than others, most states have the same requirements.

 One of those crucial steps that most people fear is the medical marijuana evaluation process.

 A medical marijuana evaluation is a process that is mandatory in most states.
 It is 30 minute on average and will require you to answer a few different questions in regards to your medical condition.

 Following your medical evaluation, the evaluating doctor will decide whether or not you are a suitable candidate for medical marijuana treatment and accordingly issue you a medical marijuana recommendation.

 What to Bring to Your Marijuana Evaluation?

-First and foremost a smile.
+First and foremost, a smile.
 Apart from needing to have a qualifying condition, it is important to remember that you are sitting in front of a person that can change your life.
-For the better or, the worse.
-Be polite and clear in regards to why you are applying for you medical marijuana card.
+For the better or the worse.
+Be polite and clear in regards to why you are applying for your medical card.
 No one likes an unfriendly patient sitting in front of them with an attitude.
-Trust us; it makes a whole of difference.
+Trust us; it makes a whole lot of difference.

 Also, don’t forget to bring to your evaluation the following:

 - Government ID (proving that you are a resident of the state).
 If you don’t have a state ID, then make sure you bring with a utility bill proving residency.

 - Medical records.
 Whether you are having a physical evaluation or an online one, your doctor will need to understand your exact medical condition and why you are applying for a medical marijuana card.
 These documents may include: prescriptions, x-ray/MRI results, worker’s compensation, and/or disability paperwork.